SethLurie/graphene/docs/pages/docs/django/tutorial.md

 GraphQL presents your objects to the world as a graph structure rather than a more hierarchical structure to which you may be accustomed.
-In order to create this representation, Graphene needs to know about each *type* of object which will appear in the graph.
+In order to create this representation, grapheneold needs to know about each *type* of object which will appear in the graph.

 This graph also has a *root type* through which all access begins.
 This is the `Query` class below.